txt/se20/docs/l20abstraction.md

 ## OO Class Hierachies

-Smalltalk class hierarchy (somewhere in the 1980s):
+Smalltalk class hierarchy (somewhere in the 1980s)
+- Count the "abstract classes" (mostly, the non-leaf classes)
+  - i.e. classes that will never be instantiated
+  - but exist to defined shared properties of the subclasses.
+  - my counts is 40% "abstract"; i.e. nearly half.
+    - That's a lot of abstraction!

 <img align=right src="https://i.pinimg.com/originals/e2/c1/4a/e2c14a7f83ea042e9dc8e0031e5e1a72.jpg">